 The best Powerline adapters can also create a new Wi-Fi hotspot right there in the second (or third or fourth) room.
 These create not merely boosted signals – like you get with a Wi-Fi extender – but close-to-fully performing new Wi-Fi hotspots.
 They cost more but are much more versatile and provide faster speeds than mere extenders.

-A new wireless router or Powerline Adapter set with built-in wireless are best but can cost more than a simple Wi-Fi Extender.
+A new wireless router or Powerline Adapter with built-in wireless are the two best options, but can cost more than a simple Wi-Fi Extender.
 The best Powerlines, with wireless functionality, we tested cost from around £50 to £150.
-Wi-Fi extenders such as TP-Link’s TL-WA860RE or AC750 are priced around £35.
+Wi-Fi extenders such as TP-Link’s TL-WA860RE or AC750 are priced around £20.
 Read: TP-Link Wireless Extender review.

 Wi-Fi extenders catch a wireless signal and then rebroadcast it, helping to strengthen the signal from a router on a different floor of a house or on the opposite side of a building.
 It should be noted that they can also drag down your network's performance.